bretth/django-pq/README.rst

     # If rq/redis is installed you can compare.
     $ django-admin.py pqbenchmark 50000 -w4 --sleep=250 --backend=rq

-While the benchmark is not designed to measure hair splitting performance, on a Macbook Pro 2.6Ghz i7 with 8GB ram and 256 GB flash drive I get the following jobs per second throughput with Postresapp (9.2.2.0), Redis Server (2.6.11) with 100,000 enqueued jobs on default settings.
+Starting with an unrealistic benchmark on a Macbook Pro 2.6Ghz i7 with 8GB ram and 256 GB SSD drive I get the following jobs per second throughput with Postresapp (9.2.2.0), Redis Server (2.6.11) with 100,000 enqueued jobs on default settings.
 For pypy the psycopg2cffi driver is used:

 +-----------+-----------+-----------+-----------+-----------+
 | Workers   | PQ-Py2.7  | PQ-Py3.3  | PQ-PyPy2.0| RQ-Py2.7  |